Caning of Charles Sumner: Day of the attack

-Two days later, on the afternoon of May 22, 1856, Brooks entered the Senate chamber with Keitt and another ally, Representative Henry A. Edmundson of Virginia.
+Two days later, on the afternoon of Thursday, May 22, 1856, Brooks entered the Senate chamber with Keitt and another ally, Representative Henry A. Edmundson of Virginia.
 They waited for the galleries to clear, being particularly concerned that there be no ladies present to witness what Brooks intended to do.
-He confronted Sumner as he sat writing at his desk in the almost empty Senate chamber.
+He confronted Sumner as he sat writing at his desk in the almost empty chamber.
 "Mr. Sumner, I have read your speech twice over carefully.
 It is a libel on South Carolina, and Mr. Butler, who is a relative of mine", Brooks calmly announced in a low voice.
 As Sumner began to stand up, Brooks beat Sumner severely on the head before he could reach his feet, using a thick gutta-percha cane with a gold head.
 The force of the blows so shocked Sumner that he lost his sight immediately.
 "I no longer saw my assailant, nor any other person or object in the room.
 What I did afterwards was done almost unconsciously, acting under the instincts of self-defense", he recalled later.

 Sumner was knocked down and trapped under the heavy desk that was bolted to the floor.
 His chair, which was pulled up to his desk, moved back and forth on a track; Sumner either could not or did not think to slide his chair back to escape, so it pinned him under his desk.
 Brooks continued to strike Sumner until Sumner rose to his feet and ripped the desk from the floor in an effort to get away from Brooks.
 By this time, Sumner was blinded by his own blood.
 He staggered up the aisle and, arms outstretched, vainly attempted to defend himself, but that made him an even larger and easier target for Brooks, who continued to beat him across the head, face, and shoulders "to the full extent of [my] power".
 Brooks did not stop when his cane snapped; he continued thrashing Sumner with the piece that held the gold head.
 Sumner stumbled and reeled convulsively, "Oh Lord," he gasped, "Oh!
 Oh!"
 Near the end of the attack, Sumner collapsed unconscious, although shortly before he succumbed, he "bellowed like a calf" according to Brooks.
 Brooks grabbed the falling Sumner, held him up by the lapel with one hand, and continued to lash out at him with the cane in the other.
 Several other Senators and Representatives attempted to help Sumner, but were blocked by Edmundson, who yelled at the spectators to leave Brooks and Sumner alone, and Keitt, who brandished his own cane and a pistol, and shouted, "Let them be!" and "Let them alone, God damn you, let them alone!"